 - KETO DIET AND ITS SIDE EFFECTS

 Before we dive into the blog and delve into all the information, first let us know about someone who has had Type 2 diabetes for a very long time but has been able to live a medication-free healthy life for the past eight and half years now, Marc Ramirez.
 He is a B.S.
-Kinesiology, is a TEDx presenter, motivational speaker, and certified Food for Life instructor with the Physicians Committee for Responsible Medicine (PCRM).
+Kinesiology, a TEDx presenter, a motivational speaker, and certified Food for Life instructor with the Physicians Committee for Responsible Medicine (PCRM).
 Marc and his wife Kim run a non-profit called Chickpea and Bean, which helps all people achieve health through the healing power of plants.

 WHAT IS TYPE 2 DIABETES?

 Type 2 diabetes is often characterized by high blood sugar, insulin resistance, and a relative lack of insulin.
 It is a chronic condition that results in more than the required amount of sugar circulating in the bloodstream.

 In type 2 diabetes, there are two interrelated problems.

 - Your pancreas is not able to produce enough insulin (a hormone that regulates the movement of sugar into your cells)

 - Hence, the cells respond poorly to insulin and take in less sugar